 A common question that people have when they first learn about the program, is will Bright Line Eating work for me?

 From the many success stories that we see from Bright Lifers who post their results on social media, we see that those who find BLE to be a good fit come from many different walks of life, so there is no right or wrong member.

 Having said that, I provide a brief list of those who may benefit from Dr. Susan’s program and support.

 1. Food addicts – If you find that you continuously think about food throughout the day, the program gives you a structured plan that can free your mind.

-2. Sugar addicts – If sugar is a substance that you have not been able to break away from, the support offered from other members as well as the staff will help.
+2. Sugar addicts – If sugar is a substance that you have not been able to break away from, the support offered by other members, as well as the staff will help.

 3. Those looking for support – The high level of support is unmatched.
 If you need a buddy or simply a place to go for support, you’ll find it through the BLE program.